A unified relative entropy framework for macroscopic limits of Vlasov--Fokker--Planck equations: Introduction

+which represents the cyclotronic motion generated by a constant external magnetic field.
+This gyroscopic force induces rapid angular averaging in velocity space and effectively constrains the dynamics to two dimensions.
+In combination with the Riesz interaction, the resulting macroscopic evolution is a generalized surface quasi-geostrophic (gSQG) equation with active scalar velocity $\nabla_x^\perp(-\Delta_x)^{-\alpha}\rho$. \end{itemize}

 Beyond these specific regimes, our approach relies on a unified relative entropy framework that applies to all three limits.
 This method provides not only qualitative convergence but also quantitative bounds.
-In particular, we establish stability estimates in strong topologies and extend the analysis to weak metrics by employing the bounded Lipschitz distance, which yields additional quantitative convergence results.
+In particular, we establish stability estimates in strong topologies and, in appropriate regimes, obtain additional quantitative convergence results in weak topologies, including bounded Lipschitz distances and negative Sobolev estimates.